Bakhmach: World War II

 On August 21, 1941, the German aviation bombed the city again.
 This time, they bombed the Bahmach-Passenger station and nearby suburbs.

 During this air raid, both state and private properties were damaged.
 However, the losses were much less than from the bombing on July 14.
 A bomb directly hit the newly built two-story railway post building, three large state buildings across from the Bahmach-Passenger station burned down.
 The bomb also hit the military townlet's car park, where it disabled four military vehicles and killed two soldiers from the battalion.
 Residents were injured and killed as well.

 From that day on, Bakhmach was bombed almost every day.
 The residents moved from the city to the nearest villages and hamlets.
 The city became a ghost town, like during the communist Holodomor.
 The building of the Bachmach-Passenger railway station, the residential complex of cooperative buildings in Goidenkovy Garden (except for one miraculously preserved building), the bath and laundry plant, the Soviet military townlet, the burnt textile factory and seed plant, the Zagotzerno warehouses, and the poultry farm were burned down or damaged.
 Due to the desire of the Red Army command to stop the Germans at any cost, Bachmach suffered enormous destruction.
 The German administration worked in the city for over two years – 1941–1943.
 On September 9, 1943, the troops of the 75th Guards Rifle Division liberated the city from German occupation.
 After the return of the Red Army, the NKVD of the USSR authorities began a terror campaign against the local population.
 Forced mobilization also began.

-21st century
+Postwar era

+After the end of the war Bakhmach continued to serve as an important railway hub connecting Kyiv and Moscow, and developed as a centre of food industry.

 Until 18 July 2020, Bakhmach served as an administrative center of Bakhmach Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Bakhmach Raion was merged into Nizhyn Raion.